 Whether you’re using our math materials with your students this year for the first time or the tenth time, we know you’ll find features in the newest edition that will help you work your magic and help your students see themselves the way you do: as math people, through and through.

 Sandy is the Chief Mathematics Officer at Carnegie Learning, where she leads the instructional design of all mathematics materials.
 On a mission to align teaching to learning, she ensures that the best of academic research and classroom practices are top of mind when developing resources for students and teachers.
-Her instructional design team authored the Carnegie Learning Middle and High School Math Solutions, which both achieved near-perfect ratings from EdReports.
+Her instructional design team authored the Carnegie Learning Middle and High School Math Solutions, which both achieved a near-perfect rating from EdReports.

 Sandy joined Carnegie Learning in August 2000 after spending 14 years as a high school mathematics teacher, department chair, and coach.
-In a variety of roles with the company, she has worked side-by-side with teachers in classrooms across the county as they have shifted their practice towards student-centered learning and accountability.
-She has been instrumental in developing the Professional Learning division of Carnegie Learning that supports and empowers teachers every single day.
+In various roles with the company, she has worked side-by-side with teachers in classrooms across the county as they have shifted their practice towards student-centered learning and accountability.

-Through keynote addresses delivered to hundreds of educators each year, Sandy combines her classroom expertise and content knowledge to inspire them to rethink their approach to learning as they seek to maximize growth in students.
+Through keynote addresses delivered to hundreds of educators each year, Sandy combines her classroom expertise and content knowledge to inspire them to rethink their approach to learning as they seek to maximize student growth.
 You will often hear her challenge audiences with questions like, "What do students believe you think is most important?” and "If students could buy tickets for your classroom, would they?"